FRC-2928/FRC-Programmer-Training/docs/Concepts/Control/controlIndex.md

 # Introduction
-Control is the process of converting intensions into actions.
+Within *Control Theory*, we focus on algorithms that compute feasible trajectories for our robotic systems.
 It's used to move a robot within its environment and enable it to interact with that environment.
 To achieve that we need to understand how to design control systems which take advantage of the [Dynamics](../Dynamics/dynamicsIndex) of our robot, rather than work against them.

 There are several control techniques for robotics, which we'll examine in this section.